andrewdyer/vite-react-app-template/CONTRIBUTING.md

 For consistency and modularity, organize test code into structured sections.
 Start with mocks of dependencies or libraries, followed by helper functions that streamline repetitive logic, such as rendering components or managing state.
 Next, define constants for any mock data or configuration used across tests.
 Finally, structure the main test suite using descriptive describe blocks and focused test cases to capture specific behaviors and outcomes.
 This approach ensures your tests are clear, reusable, and easy to maintain.

 ## Submitting Changes

+Once you've made your changes, follow these steps to submit them for review:

 1. Create a feature branch with `git checkout -b feature/your-feature-name`.
 2. Commit your changes following the commit guidelines.